Published 7 Mar 2023

 Who is Responsible for GMP Compliance?

 The ones primarily responsible for GMP compliance are those in the quality team, this includes executives such as chiefs of quality control, directors of quality, and facilities managers, or those directly involved in quality-specific jobs such as quality control inspectors and quality assurance managers.
-They are in charge of ensuring that standards, requirements, and protocols are followed.
+They are in charge of ensuring that GMP requirements, standards, and protocols are followed.

 GMP audits are accomplished by certified auditors and regulated by agencies such as Food and Drug Administration (FDA), however, facilities are encouraged to do their own audits.